How to build a Salesforce TV dashboard

 Beyond those four factors, there are personal preferences and bells-and-whistles.
 Not to discount that, but conversations with vendors stop dead if the first four checkboxes aren’t ticked.

 You’ll have no shortage of options when it comes to choosing your casting hardware.
 There are lots of options available.
-Here are a few we know are compatible with Klipfolio.
+Here are a few that we know are compatible with Klipfolio:

 Rise Vision is a free, web-based digital signage platform.
 It allows you to display dashboards, calendars, spreadsheets, webpages, RSS feeds, and YouTube videos.
 All you’ll need is a media player, some kind of display monitor, and a free account.

 Rise Vision is great for organizations who want a simple way to show dashboards and manage their displays from a free, easy-to-use web app.